d2iq/ui-kit/packages/clickable/README.md

 # Clickable

-The Clickable is a higher order presentational component, children get the necessary a11y attributes added.
+The `Clickable` component is a higher-order presentational component that adds necessary accessibility attributes to its children.
+It should be used whenever you want to bind an action to an element's click event.

-Use this whenever you want to bind an action on click onto a HTML element.
-The component will add the appropriate role attribute, add a tabIndex, add a focus state and bind the action to `onClick` and `onKeyDown`.
-The `onKeyDown` has a wrapping function which filters out everything except the space key and enter key events.
-This prevents that the function gets triggered by accident.
+The component adds the appropriate role attribute, tabIndex, focus state, and binds the action to both onClick and onKeyDown events.
+The onKeyDown event has a wrapping function that filters out all keys except the space key and enter key events, preventing accidental triggering of the function.